Plant wisely for safer, more reliable power

 TVA is here to help you make good choices.
 We have prepared a list of suggested trees and shrubs that are compatible with transmission rights of way.
-But because plants grow differently depending on where they are planted, we encourage you to contact your transmission right of way specialist before planting anything in a transmission right of way or any time you have questions about what's appropriate for your transmission easement.
+But because plants grow differently depending on where they are planted, we encourage you to contact your TVA Transmission Right of Way Sector Forester before planting anything in a transmission right of way or any time you have questions about what's appropriate for your transmission easement.

 More about how TVA manages vegetation for safe, reliable power